 If you would like to find out if you are eligible for dental implants and which denture options would be best for your situation, click here to take our 60 second online quiz.

 Dentures are devices that replace missing teeth.
 They can either be removable (you can take them off), or fixed (only the dentist can remove them), and partial or complete.
 Partial dentures are used if you have some remaining teeth left, while complete dentures are used if all of your teeth are missing.

 Dentures are a popular tooth replacement option because they are affordable, convenient, as well as effective.
 Modern versions feel and function just like natural teeth, and look incredibly realistic—only your dentist can tell that they are artificial!
 Several denture options will also improve your appearance and prevent the “sunken-in” look.

-Dr. Benefield and the staff at Grand Dental P.C. takes great care to listen to you, and your preferences when creating your dentures.
+Dr. Benefield and the staff at Grand Dental P.C. take great care to listen to you, give you insight on denture options, and your preferences when creating your dentures.
 You can be assured that we strive to make them as comfortable, and natural-looking as possible.